tytydraco/yessleep/out/I_got_hired_at_a_modeling_agency_things_got_weird.md

 I rubbed the front of my boot over the side of the man's face until I reached his temple.
 I lifted my right foot and, with no hesitation, dropped it down.
 The man grunted with each impact; blood spurted onto the asphalt and the top of my leg.
 I looked down to see shattered pieces of teeth that shot out of his mouth.
 His skull caved in with wet cracks that made my stomach turn.
 With each stomp, my foot got closer to the ground until I finally stepped into a pool of pure flesh and brain matter.

-Once the camera turned off, I collapsed, dry heaving as sweat dripped down the side of my face.
+Once the camera turned off, I collapsed, dry heaving as sweat dripped down the sides of my face.

 I felt Howard approaching me, and without even looking at him, I knew he was smiling.
 He dropped the cash in front of me.
 "Well done.
 I'm sure Wren will be thankful."